Ready to apply?

-The University of Otago is now offering its MBA online – we are bringing the classroom to you.
-Using our advanced e-learning system, you will be able to attend live weekly lectures, share interactive discussions with your classmates and join in break-out sessions.
+The University of Otago offers its MBA online.
+Using an advanced e-learning system, you are able to attend live weekly lectures, share interactive discussions with your classmates and join in break-out sessions.

 Live classes are held in the evenings twice a week, and you would be expected to attend all classes.
 Classes are also recorded for revision purposes.
 View the video below to find out what the students and lecturers say about the Otago Online MBA.

 Quality MBA programme

 The only differences between our online and on-campus programmes are the delivery mechanism and timeframe.
 You will study exactly the same curriculum as the on-campus students, submit the same assignments and sit similar examinations.
 Entry requirements are the same for all our MBA programmes.

 The online programme is designed to be part-time and will take two-and-a-half years to complete instead of the on-campus 15 months.

 Structure of the Otago Online MBA

 The thirty-month curriculum comprises 2 phases:

 - In Phase 1, students take 12 core papers and can normally be completed in 2.5 years.
 Pre-lecture reading, lectures and examinations for each subject take place over 8 weeks, with a week break between subjects.
 The total credits for phase one are 180 (each paper is worth 15 credits).

 - Phase 2 requires a further 60 credits.
 Students undertake a business project or international exchange or a combination of these up to 60 points.
 For example, students could spend two weeks on exchange in Austria or in Thailand and gain 15 credits, followed by a 45 point professional consulting engagement.

 What you need to attend the class